arparaschiv/FeXIII-coronal-density/README.md

 # FeXIII-coronal-density

 #### **Main Aim:**
-Two small example notebooks that can be used to infer FE XIII coronal densities using a Chianti calculation look-up table.
-Target lines are the infrared Fe XIII 1074.6nm and 1079.8nm pair.
+Two small example notebooks that can be used to infer FE XIII coronal densities using a CHIANTI calculation look-up table.
+Target lines are the infrared Fe XIII 1074.7nm and 1079.8nm pair.

 #### **Two notebooks particularized for distinct data types/sources exist for:**